italiangrid/storm/documentation/sysadmin-guide/1.11.2/index.md

 - STORM\_DEFAULT\_ROOT
 - STORM\_DB\_PWD

 and check the other variables to evaluate if you like the default set or if you want to change those settings.
-Tab.3 summaries YAIM variables for StoRM BackEnd component.
+Tab.3 summaries YAIM variables for StoRM Backend component.

 |	Var.
 Name							|	Description	|
 |:--------------------------------------|:--------------|